Chandulajeewantha2003/Chandulajeewantha2003/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently Studying SLIIT University Of Sri Lanka
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick responses.
 - 🎓 &nbsp; Studying Software Engineering.
-- 💼 &nbsp; Web developing
+- 💼 &nbsp; Web developing(front-end / back-end)
 - 🌱 &nbsp; Enthusiast in IT Industry and Artificial Intelligence .
 - ✍️ &nbsp; Watching Horror Films and Actions.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.